dilemmafixer19895/notes/README.md

 "Premature optimization is the root of all evil." - Donald Knuth

 In fewer than 200 words, this quote emphasizes that striving to optimize code before it's necessary or fully understood can lead to unnecessary complexity, harder maintenance, and potential bugs.
 It suggests programmers should first focus on writing clear, correct, and maintainable code, and only optimize when profiling and measurements show a genuine need for improvement in performance.
 This principle encourages a balance between efficient coding and code readability, which ultimately contributes to better software development practices.

+# 2024-02-20
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

+In software development, it means that writing clean, simple, and easily understandable code is a hallmark of expertise.
+Strive to reduce complexity whenever possible.
+A well-designed system or module with minimal lines of code often outperforms more complex solutions in terms of maintainability, scalability, and debugging.
+Always remember, clarity trumps brevity; however, the best code is both clear and concise."